Prevent malware in ad content

 Creatives that trigger automatic-redirects or pop-ups

-Auto-redirects are a form of malvertising that automatically click and unexpectedly take users to an another site in a user’s browser or mobile app when rendered.
+Auto-redirects are a form of malvertising that automatically click and unexpectedly take users to another site in a user’s browser or mobile app when rendered.
 Similarly, pop-ups are a form of malvertising that render system dialog boxes over the website enticing the user to click.